What is an Outdoor Leader?

-Level 3—COR Co-Instructor: Students who wish to continue their outdoor leadership training (with an eye towards pursuing outdoor education after their undergraduate degree) may become COR Co-Instructors, which will make them eligible to lead the Freshman COR Expedition.
-Ideally, students become COR Co- Instructors the summer after their Junior year, and interested students must apply for the position and complete an interview.
+Level 3—Freshman Expedition Co-Instructor: Students who wish to continue their outdoor leadership training (with an eye towards pursuing outdoor education after their undergraduate degree) may become Freshmen Expedition Co-Instructors, which will make them eligible to lead the Freshman 21-day Expedition.
+Ideally, students become Co- Instructors the summer after their Junior year, and interested students must apply for the position and complete an interview.
 These students are required to take a two-week instructor course, which will involve intense mountaineering and backpacking.

-Level 4—COR Instructor: This position is only available to students who have already co-led the COR Expedition.
+Level 4—Freshman Expedition Instructor: This position is only available to students who have already co-led the Freshman Expedition.